FKGC/SuperRL/README.md

 The pre-trained embeddings can be downloaded from [Nell embeddings](https://drive.google.com/file/d/1XXvYpTSTyCnN-PBdUkWBXwXBI99Chbps/view?usp=sharing) and [Wiki embeddings](https://drive.google.com/file/d/1_3HBJde2KVMhBgJeGN1-wyvW88gRU1iL/view?usp=sharing).
 Note that all these files were provided by xiong and we just select what we need here.
-All the dataset files and the pre-trained TransE embeddings should be put into the directory ./NELL and ./Wiki, respectively.
+All the dataset files and the pre-trained TransE embeddings should be put into the directory ./data/NELL and ./data/Wiki, respectively.

 # How to run
-We exclusively present comparisons with other baseline statistics in the 'Pre-train' setting, aligning with state-of-the-art benchmarks in the paper.
-Moreover, our code introduces an alternative setting termed 'In-train,' proposed by MetaR, in which our model surpasses established baseline methods as well.
-For optimal performance, please run as follows:

-## Pre-train Setting
+For optimal performance, please train MRL-SNE as follows:

 #### Nell-One